NDAs Explained – What You Need to Know (part 1)

 Make sure that you use the same terms and definitions in your contracts and other important documents.
 It is also advised to follow the same rule for commercial documents like pitches / offers and even your website.

-1. To ensure that everyone knows what is meant exactly by a certain term that you use in your company.
+- 2. It helps everyone understand what is meant exactly by a certain term that you use in your company.

 For a typical SaaS/Software company this means that the same terms/definitions should be used for the following documents (depending on the contractual set-up):